How to Apply for Housing

 Qualify

-To be eligible for the Housing Choice Voucher program, every individual and family must meet all program eligibility requirements.
+To be eligible for the Oakland Housing Authority Programs, every individual and family must meet all program eligibility requirements.
 This includes any individual approved to join the family after the family has been admitted to the program.
 Eligibility requirements include that all adults (18 years and older) must pass a criminal background screening, have gross income at or below HUD-specified income limits (see below) and qualify on the basis of citizenship or the eligible immigrant status of family members.

 Alameda County, California – Oakland-Freemont CA HUD Metro Fair Market Rent Area